PatrickJonak/FinanceApp/README.md

 This section explains how to set up and run the application.
 [Docker Compose Setup](#docker-compose-setup) is the preferred method.
 [Docker Manual Setup](#docker-manual-setup) is intended for reference only.
+Once the setup is completed, the application should be available at http://localhost:3000.

 ### Prerequisites